1. 40+ In-Demand IT Skills Examples & Definition (2025)

 How to improve your IT skills?

-If you don’t have good IT skills, don’t worry, there are plenty of options out there for you to develop basic computing skills, IT skills, or technical skills in general.
+If you don’t have good IT skills (and, let's say, you're writing a student CV), don’t worry, there are plenty of options out there for you to develop basic computing skills, IT skills, or technical skills in general.
 Addressing the IT skills gap is such an important issue that there are all sorts of training options available now to upskill the workforce.
 Here’s how to go about it.

 1. Identify your IT skills gap